stanimirovn/docs-redis/index.html.md

 Consider the following compatibility information before upgrading Redis for Pivotal Cloud Foundry&reg;.

-<p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Redis for PCF to any 1.4.x version prior to 1.4.4.
-This allows Redis for PCF upgrades after you install OpsManager 1.4.x. </p>

 For more information, refer to the full [Product Version Matrix](../compatibility-matrix.pdf).

 <table border="1" class="nice">